Brand Affinity: Why Shows are the Future of Marketing

 Brand affinity refers to a belief held by customers that a company aligns with their own values and philosophy.
 Building brand affinity by creating an emotional connection with customers through marketing is a powerful way to create brand loyalty and build lasting customer relationships.

 Netflix, Patagonia, Peloton, RedBull, and MailChimp—these are the best companies building affinity, according to Chris.

-Brand awareness is who knows you, while brand affinity is who cares about you.
+Brand awareness iswho knows you, and brand equity is thevalue of your brand, but brand affinity iswhocaresabout you.
 Brand affinity is next-level because it’s an audience of people who know your brand, they know your values, and can relate.
-Brand affinity is important because you are building brand advocates.
+Brand affinity is important because you are building brand advocates among your target audience.
 The stronger the brand, the more brand advocates you have.

 Conversations among customers are changing and entering realms that marketers cannot access.
 Brand advocates can take you there.